eclipse-archived/codewind-docs/docs/_documentations/che-installinfo.md

 **Installing on Kubernetes:**

-1. Create the `che` namespace if it doesn't already exist: `kubectl create namespace che`
+1. Create the `che` namespace if it doesn't already exist: `kubectl create namespace che`.
 2. Determine your Ingress domain.
     - Set the `spec.server.ingressDomain` field in the Che `.yaml` file to the Ingress domain.
     - If you're unsure of your Ingress domain, ask your cluster administrator.